marcglasberg/async_redux/README.md

 ### Saving and Loading

-You can choose any way you want to save the state difference to the local disk, but one way is using the provided `Saver`, `Loader` and `Deleter` classes, which are very easy to use.
+You can choose any way you want to save the state difference to the local disk, but one way is using the provided `Persist` classe, which is very easy to use.

 First you need to convert yourself your objects to a list of **simple objects** composed only of numbers, booleans, strings, lists and maps (you can nest lists and maps).